God Calls to Samuel; Destined for Defeat

 God Calls to Samuel

 In the presence of the Ark, the Lord awakens the young Samuel and speaks to him for the first time, revealing the terrible destruction that will befall the House of Eli.
 Reluctantly, Samuel shares the Lord's tidings with his teacher.
 Raising his eyes and gesturing to heaven, Samuel repeats the judgment to the dismayed Eli, who can only resign himself to fate.
 This is a remarkable painting of the Ark of the Covenant, the only one in the Picture Bible that incorporates the winged cherubim described in the Book of Exodus.
-(1 Kings 3:10–18)
+(I Samuel 3:10–18)

 Destined for Defeat